Apurvapalaniappan1/multi_robot_navigation/README.md

-# Cooperative Multi-Robot Navigation in a Warehouse-like Environment
+# Cooperative Multi-Robot Navigation with TurtleBot3 in ROS 2 Humble and Gazebo

 This project implements cooperative multi-robot navigation using **3 TurtleBot3 Burger robots** in **ROS 2 Humble** and **Gazebo**.